Posted on July 10, 2017 by support@ccwsafe.com in Uncategorized

 In this series, we’re going to share our thoughts on the use of force continuum for citizens, based on our own knowledge, experience and application of the law enforcement use of force continuum during our careers as police officers.

-The question we’re asked most frequently regarding the use of deadly force – and frankly, the hardest to answer – is when can you use deadly force.
-“When can I shoot?” is a query that comes with countless variables, based on a seemingly endless number of possible scenarios.
+The question we’re asked most frequently regarding the use of deadly force is when can you use deadly force.
+“When can I shoot?” is a question that comes with countless variables.
+The answer to this question is based on a seemingly endless number of possible scenarios.
+Quite frankly, it is the hardest question to answer.

 In this series, we’ll look at continuum options available at different levels.
 We will then give you some advice about how to turn these options into a comprehensive self-defense plan.
 As stated above, many variables factor into someone’s decision to use force.
 These variables arise from individual characteristics, including physical traits (healthy or out of shape), age, body type and even underlying medical issues that limit performance.